Cameron Tait: Casting

-MacPherson was appearing in a production of the stage musical Godspell at the New Wimbledon Theatre when he was spotted by the The Bills producers, including Paul Marquess, when they came to see the show.
+MacPherson was appearing in a production of the stage musical Godspell at the New Wimbledon Theatre when he was spotted by The Bills producers, including Paul Marquess, when they came to see the show.
 He was offered the role of Cameron the following day.
 MacPherson, who had no intentions of staying in the UK for long or appearing on television, felt flattered by the offer.
 He admitted that he and his family were not fans of the show, but he had seen some scenes and conjured an image of "older guys in suits, and grey skies, and plods in uniform", which made him unsure about whether the role was right for him.
 However, MacPherson recognised that the show had changed a lot since Marquess had taken over and it was achieving strong ratings in both the UK and Australia, so he was convinced to accept the role.
 He stated "It was the Aussie traveller in me that wanted to base myself here and get to see a bit of Europe.
 But it was also the opportunity to play a cool character in a well-established drama that rates nine million in this country and very highly in Australia.
 Doing this and the musical was a wonderful way to break out of the ex-soap actor mould."
 MacPherson was initially contracted for 18 months, and he began filming in September 2002.
 He was unsure about how he would be received by his new co-stars, particularly the older ones, due to his age and soap opera background, but he found them to be welcoming.
 He made his first appearance on 30 January 2003.